Thai Massage therapists work on more than the physical body

-It follows that if the therapist’s state of mind and attitude is really good, chances are much better of affecting their client’s energy in a positive way.
+It follows that if the therapist’s state of mind and attitude is really good, chances are much better that they can affect their client’s energy in a positive way.

 Here is a list of factors that can raise your energy.
 They are simple everyday things we can do to feel better about ourselves.
-That in turn will make us better therapists.
+In this case it can be expressed through numbers.

 Numbers That Matter